 The PRAMP Committee was launched in January 2015 to build on the existing monitoring program and to address the AER recommendations for air monitoring and modelling in the Peace River area.
 The Peace River area includes Three Creeks, Seal Lake, Walrus and Reno as shown on the following map.

 The Committee has members from the community, industry and government and works on a consensus basis.
 The PRAMP Committee was designated an Airshed in 2017 by the Alberta Airsheds Council.
 Up to the Fall of 2016, the operators in the area funded the air monitoring and the PRAMP Committee.
 As of October 1, 2016, the monitoring and the PRAMP Committee is funded by the Oil Sands Monitoring program through a contract with Alberta Environment and Parks.
-The monitoring is focused on hydrocarbon odours and emissions, rather than broader air quality.
-Monthly meetings are held, generally by teleconference, with occasional working sessions in Peace River.
+The monitoring is focused on hydrocarbon odours and emissions, and also includes one station that provides information about the Air Quality Health Index (AQHI).
+Approximately eight meetings are held each year, generally by videoconference, with occasional working sessions in Peace River.

 1.3 PRAMP Boundaries